About the Symbolic Migration

 Step 1: Purchase Your Passenger Ticket

 To cover the costs of this important educational project, participants must buy a $10 “Passenger Ticket” for each Class Ambassador Butterfly packet submitted.
 These funds will support school visits in Mexico to deliver butterflies and provide conservation education.
 Purchases are made through our secure website at this link (you will be taken to the Environmental Education Alliance of Georgia website—active link coming soon) with credit/debit cards (Discover, Mastercard or Visa) or mailed checks (USA banks only).
-A PayPal option is also available.

 Step 2: Follow the Checklist